DuleDudule/RAG-tutor/README.md

 ---

-##  Project Description
+##  Description
-My goal is to compare and combine traditional data mining techniques for text and Retrieval Augmented Generation.
+Demonstrating Retrieval Augmented Generation (RAG) and the power of embedding models to capture semantic meaning behind text data.
-The final product is a chatbot augmented with the knowledge from course literature [Data Mining The Textbook](https://link.springer.com/book/10.1007/978-3-319-14142-8) that students can use to study Data Mining.
+The final product is an LLM chatbot augmented with the knowledge from course literature [Data Mining The Textbook](https://link.springer.com/book/10.1007/978-3-319-14142-8) that students can use to study Data Mining.

-##  Project Goals
-1. **Preprocessing:** Implement text cleaning and chunking pipelines.
-2. **Analysis:** Compare different retrieval algorithms and preprocessing techniques.
-3. **Visualization:** 2D/3D visualization of the book's vector space.
-4. **Interactive UI:** A chatbot interface allowing users to toggle between different data mining strategies.

 ---